braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/best_practices.md

 nav_title: Best Practices and Use Cases
 platform: iOS
 page_order: 7
-description: "This developer article covers Content Card best practices, three custom use case demo apps built out by our team, accompanying code snippets, as well as an implementation walkthrough."
+description: "This developer article covers Content Card best practices, three use cases built by our team, accompanying code snippets, as well as an implementation walkthrough."
 ---

 # Best Practices and Use Cases
-{% include video.html id="3h5Xbhl-TxE" align="right" %}
+{% include video.html id="e0G7IJfkMOI" align="right" %}

 > This developer article covers Content Card best practices, three use cases built by our team, accompanying code snippets, as well as an implementation walkthrough.
 Included to the right is our full video walkthrough, with sections included and referenced throughout the rest of the article.